-Irregularities in the original composition of the alluvium, and in its subsequent destruction, have caused a number of curious appearances in the secondary ravines.
-The cliffs are sometimes full of holes, such that the Turks have called one of them on the Yarkend road Kuptar-Khana, i. e.
-Pigeon-House-and the pigeon holes occasionally expand into caves large enough for the abode of Tibetan hermits.
-Sometimes alluvial aiguilles rise in sharp isolated points from banks otherwise crumbled down into gravelly slopes, and occasionally the crags and pinnacles of the more precipitous banks are so fantastic that it is difficult to persuade oneself they have not been cut into shape by the hands of man, or seen at a distance that they are not houses and castles; whilst some of the largest ravines -as those of central Guge-present the appearance of whole streets and cities of the most gigantic proportions and wonderful architecture.
+Irregularities in the original composition of the alluvium, and in its subsequent destruction, have caused a number of curious ap-The cliffs are sometimes full pearances in the secondary ravines. of holes, such that the Turks have called one of them on the Yarkend road Kuptar-Khana, i. e.
+Pigeon-House-and the pigeon holes occasionally expand into caves large enough for the abode of Tibetan Sometimes alluvial aiguilles rise in sharp isolated points hermits. from banks otherwise crumbled down into gravelly slopes, and occasionally the crags and pinnacles of the more precipitous banks are so fantastic that it is difficult to persuade oneself they have not been cut into shape by the hands of man, or seen at a distance that they are not houses and castles; whilst some of the largest ravines -as those of central Guge-present the appearance of whole streets and cities of the most gigantic proportions and wonderful architecture.